LibertyDSNP/spec/pages/Ethereum/Identity.md

 Ownership of an identity on Ethereum is determined by the address of the signer of the content.

 Creation of any new identity MUST be authorized by the owner's address.
-The official [Identity Factory](/Ethereum/IdentityFactory) must be used for initial creation of a new identity.
+The official [Identity Factory](/Ethereum/IdentityFactory) is provided for initial creation of a new identity.

 Creation of an identity on behalf of someone is described in the [Identity Factory](/Ethereum/IdentityFactory).